SplunkV1/Rakninv2/replit.md

 ## Overview

 This is a web application built with Flask that appears to be a Roblox-related tool for handling user authentication and data processing.
 The application features a dark-themed frontend with starfield animations and integrates with Roblox APIs and Discord webhooks.
-The system is designed to validate Roblox cookies, fetch user information, and send notifications based on user account properties.
+The system is designed to validate Roblox cookies, fetch user information, automatically detect premium items in user inventories, and send notifications based on user account properties.

 ## User Preferences